milwad-dev/laravel-validate/docs/1.x/valid-duplicate-character.md

 ## ValidDuplicateCharacter

-If you want to validate duplicate character, you can use `ValidDuplicateCharacter` rule:
+If you want to validate a duplicate character, you can use the `ValidDuplicateCharacter` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidDuplicateCharacter;